mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 8. that

 `THA`.
 We drop the ending T to bring this stroke into the left hand for use at the beginning of phrases.
-Examples: `THAR` for "that are", `THAT` for "that the".
+Examples: `THAR` for "that are", `THAS` for "that is".

 ### 9. have